-The primary purpose of this plan is to produce an overview assessment of recreation resources in the MKMA consistent with LRMP management objectives and strategies and the Muskwa-Kechika Management Area Act.
-The plan:
+The primary purpose of this combined plan is to produce an overview assessment of recreation resources in the M-KMA consistent with LRMP management directives and the Muskwa-Kechika Management Area Act.
+Products of this plan include the following:

-- Identifies appropriate commercial and public recreation activities; - Provides principles for the review of commercial recreation proposals and future recreation management planning; - Identifies priority areas where more detailed planning is needed; and - Specifies how the plan can be revised, implemented, monitored and evaluated.
+- ♦ identification of appropriate recreation activities; - ♦ provision of additional principles to assist in reviewing commercial recreation (CR) activities; - \diamond identification of priority areas where further planning is required; and - ♦ specification of how this plan can be revised, implemented, monitored and evaluated.